 The information in this article was last updated on Jan.
 6, 2021.
 This article relates to the tax laws enacted during the COVID-19 pandemic.
 These laws may have expired or reverted to their original state.

-Self-employed individuals make up an important part of the American workforce today, and many have lost income or their jobs entirely as a result of the COVID-19 outbreak.
+Self-employed individuals make up an important part of the American workforce today, and many have lost income or their jobs entirely due to the COVID-19 outbreak.
 “Self-employed” refers to anyone who earns income but is not employed in the traditional sense.
 Gig workers, freelancers, small business owners, and independent contractors are considered self-employed.
 Taxpayers that are in a partnership and earn self-employed income will also be able to claim the benefits that are available to the self-employed.

 - up to ten days of sick pay at your average rate (maximum value: $511 per day) if you are quarantined due to coronavirus